 4. Employment and Other Compensation Arrangements.
 Other than with respect to the Chief Executive Officer, the Committee shall review and approve the terms of any employment agreement, severance or transition agreement or other compensation arrangements to which any Section 16 Officer will be a party, and may, at its discretion, review the terms of any such agreements or arrangements to which any other member of senior management will be a party.
 With respect to any employment agreement, severance or transition agreement or other compensation arrangements to which the Chief Executive Officer is a party, the Committee shall make recommendations for consideration and approval by the independent directors of the Board with respect to such agreements or arrangements.

 5. Incentive and Equity-Based Compensation Plans.
 The Committee shall review and make recommendations to the Independent members of the Board, when necessary, with respect to the Company’s incentive-compensation plans and equity-based compensation plans.
 The Committee shall exercise such power and authority as may be permitted or required under such plans.
-The Committee shall also oversee compliance with the requirements of the NYSE with respect to shareholder approval of equity-based compensation plans, and the requirements of the Internal Revenue Code with respect to the deductibility of compensation under Section 162(m).
+The Committee shall also oversee compliance with the requirements of the NYSE with respect to shareholder approval of equity-based compensation plans.

 6. Benefit Plans.
 In consultation with management, the Committee shall authorize or approve the adoption, amendment or termination of the Company’s material employee benefit plans and programs.
 In addition, the Committee shall review and approve the appointment of fiduciaries with respect to the fiduciary committees of certain of the Company’s employee benefit plans.

 7. Director Compensation.
 The Committee shall from time to time review and make recommendations for approval to the independent directors of the Board with respect to the compensation of non-executive directors.
 This review shall occur no less frequently than every two years.